One Worldwide Plaza: Construction

 A groundbreaking ceremony for the complex was held on November 12, 1986.
 That month, workers began excavating the site to 17 feet below grade; the excavation was completed by February 1987.
 Newsday reported that the development of Worldwide Plaza would relocate the western boundary of Midtown Manhattan westward to Eighth Avenue.
 In June 1987, the Sonnenblick-Goldman Corporation secured a $545 million construction loan from a syndicate of 15 banks in the United States, Japan, Canada, and Europe.
-The financing was one of the largest estate loans in New York City history.
+The financing was one of the largest real estate loans in New York City history.
 In exchange for receiving the loan, the development group provided a letter of credit and personal guarantees worth $100 million.
 The Wall Street Journal described the loan as part of a trend wherein "the mere mention of a Zeckendorf project had bankers falling over each other to offer financing".

 At the time of Worldwide Plaza's development, demand for office space in New York City had declined following Black Monday in 1987.
-The design of One Worldwide Plaza's basement and ground level was influenced by the location of the new subway entrances at the base.
+The design of One Worldwide Plaza's basement and ground level was impacted by the location of the new subway entrances at the base.
 While the developers negotiated with the New York City Transit Authority (NYCTA) for a year and a half, contractors started pouring the foundations.
 The concrete for the foundation was poured by April 1987, and work on the steel superstructure began the following month.

-The construction of the complex proceeded as scheduled until July 1987, when ironworkers went on strike, for three weeks delaying the project by approximately one month.
+The construction of the complex proceeded as scheduled until July 1987, when ironworkers went on strike for three weeks, delaying the project by approximately one month.
 By the end of 1987, it was taking longer than expected to install the stonework inside the lobby.
 Installation of the exterior masonry had fallen three months behind schedule and did not commence until February 1988.
 The stonework ultimately cost significantly more than HRH Construction's original estimate.